eneko/programming-language-keywords/README.md

 I was more interested in comparing keywords side-by-side.
-While this script does not achieve that goal (yet), it does programmatically count the keywords for each programming language, using the Ruby gem `rouge`, which has over 65 million downloads and it's widely used.
+While this script does not achieve that goal (yet), it does programmatically count the keywords for each programming language, [using the Ruby gem `rouge`](http://rouge.jneen.net), which has over **65 million downloads**, suports over 200 programming languages, and it's widely used.

 ## The script